Reasonable Marketing Restrictions

-55 Canadian organizations, and growing, are calling on our governments to restrict food and beverage marketing to children, age 16 and younger.
+Over 65 Canadian and international organizations along with many health experts across the country are calling on our governments to restrict food and beverage marketing to children, age 16 and younger.
 Together, we stand behind The Ottawa Principles, a set of definitions, scope and principles meant to guide marketing to kids restrictions in Canada.
 Read more.

 Restricting food and beverage marketing to kids is not the “magic bullet” that will solve the unhealthy eating epidemic in Canada.
 But it is a low-cost, relatively easy and effective action that our governments can take to enable the success of other programs and actions to promote healthy eating.